 Skagit County – It’s Worth Protecting

-Yet even under this increasing threat, a geography of coincidences coupled with the influence of a rural economy and natural disturbances such as flooding, have allowed Skagit County to resist convergence to a suburb of Seattle/Everett to the south, or Bellingham to the north.
-Remarkably, given its location, the county offers one of the best chances for conservation of critical habitat and open space in Western Washington.
+With our location between two growing metropolitan areas, loss of our natural heritage is happening at an alarming rate.
+Sprawl and development are particularly placing lowland ecosystems in at risk - streams, floodplains, lowland forests, marine shorelines, freshwater wetlands and agricultural lands.
+Yet under this threat, our varied geography, rural economy, and flood-prone areas have allowed Skagit County to resist convergence to a suburb of Seattle/Everett to the south, or Bellingham to the north.
+Given our location and our community spirit, Skagit County offers one of the best chances for conservation of critical wildlife habitat and open space in Western Washington.